 - Albinism: Disturbed biosynthesis of melanin due to absent tyrosine hydroxylase.
 Results in lack of pigments: very white skin and hair and high sensitivity to UV light.

 - Phenylketonuria: Phenylalanine cannot be degraded due to lack of phenylalanine hydroxylase and it accumulates in the organism.
 Consequences are very severe psychomotor retardations.
-Treatment: diet low on phenylalanine!
+Treatment: a diet low in phenylalanine!

-An autosomal-recessive trait that does not represent a disease is the blood type 0.
+An autosomal-recessive trait that does not represent a disease is blood type 0.

 Gonosomes: Important Facts on Chromosomes X and Y